-The focus of the Edge Strategies Special Intelligence Service is on research covering edge strategies.
-This program features research that vendors can use to inform their clients and prospects — which includes IT decision makers, line-of-business executives, and C-suite executives — about the various business and technology elements associated with a distributed edge.
-The program also features research that guides IT decision makers in identifying the various technology and business areas that need to be addressed prior to the rollout of a companywide edge strategy.
+The focus of the Edge Strategies Special Intelligence Service is on the technology, partners, and best practices in delivering IT service in new edge locations.
+This program features research that vendors can use to inform their clients and prospects — which include IT decision makers, line-of-business executives, and C-suite executives — about the various business and technology elements associated with a distributed edge.
+The program also features research that guides product managers and product marketers in identifying the various technology and business areas that need to be addressed as part of an edge product and service strategy.

-The program covers technology topics such as IT, OT, and CT convergence; data management; security; core-edge and edge-endpoint connectivity; endpoint asset management; infrastructure transformation; and emerging technologies.
-The program will also propose strategies, models, approaches, and best practices for firms to make the most of their organizationwide edge deployment.
+The program covers technology topics such as IT, OT, and CT convergence; digital transformation; security; core-edge and edge-endpoint connectivity; endpoint asset management; infrastructure transformation; and emerging technologies.
+The program also proposes strategies, models, approaches, and best practices for firms to make the most of their organizationwide edge deployment.

 Coverage will include market trends around the technology, business processes, and business models impacted as edge becomes a more integral component of a converged IT, OT, and CT strategy and IoT deployments.